 The National Veterans Creative Arts Festival continues to evolve each year as it showcases the artistic achievements of Veterans from across the country in each of the five artistic divisions.
 Each Festival features an art exhibit showing the first place artwork from 54 categories.
 A live stage show, complete with orchestral accompaniment generously provided by the Music Performance Fund, is performed by Veterans who have achieved medal-winning status in a variety of categories from the performing arts divisions of music, drama and dance, as well as creative writing.
 Workshops are offered during the Festival week for participants and staff, educating them in a variety of artistic modalities by utilizing the talents of local community artists.
 There is no competition at the Festival itself, as it is a showcase for previously judged medal winners.

-In 2013, 3,383 Veterans from 119 VA medical facilities entered the art, music, drama, dance and creative writing competitions.
-Of those, approximately 150 medal-winning Veterans earned an invitation to participate in the 2013 Festival.
-In 2014, it is planned that the event will take place October 27-November 2 in Milwaukee, Wisconsin, and will be hosted by the Clement J. Zablocki VA Medical Center.
-The art exhibit and stage show performance will be held at the Milwaukee Theatre on Sunday, November 2, 2014.
+In 2014, 3,208 Veterans from 129 VA medical facilities entered the art, music, drama, dance and creative writing competitions.
+Of those, approximately 150 medal-winning Veterans earned an invitation to participate in the 2014 Festival in Milwaukee, Wisconsin.
+In 2015, it is planned that the event will take place October 12-19 in Durham, North Carolina, and will be hosted by the Durham VA Medical Center.
+The art exhibit and stage show performance will occur on Sunday, October 18, 2015.

-The Department of Veterans Affairs and the American Legion Auxiliary present the 2014 National Veterans Creative Arts Festival, and it is also supported by many other organizations both locally and nationally.
+The Department of Veterans Affairs and the American Legion Auxiliary present the 2015 National Veterans Creative Arts Competition and Festival, and it is also supported by many other organizations both locally and nationally.